VFA-25: In popular culture

-A version of the squadron patch and insignia (with the fictional squadron designation "VF-213") was featured prominently in the movie Top Gun, worn by the character "Ice Man" portrayed by Val Kilmer.
+A version of the squadron patch and insignia (with the altered squadron designation "VF-213" taken from the Blacklions squadron) was featured prominently in the movie Top Gun, worn by the character "Ice Man" (portrayed by Val Kilmer).
 In reality, VFA-25 never operated the F-14 Tomcat, instead flying the F/A-18 Hornet during that period.

-A t-shirt with the Top Gun version of the insignia was worn by Antonio the busboy in the Seinfeld season 2 episode “The Busboy”.
+A T-shirt with the Top Gun version of the insignia was worn by Antonio the busboy in the Seinfeld season 2 episode “The Busboy”.